 Select from the filters below to narrow your results.

-Free testing will be available in September and October..
+Free testing will be available in October.
 Testing is open to everyone, with or without symptoms, no insurance and no ID required.

 The virtual conversation will include an update on the county’s work to address priority areas identified this spring through community engagement.

 Randomly selected Ramsey County households will be among the 180 sites in the state teams of public health professionals will be visiting for the in-person survey.
 Residents of households selected will also be offered free COVID-19 tests.